 Arm, wrist and hand - stretch your arms straight in front of you, pushing the heels of your hands out slightly, with your fingers and hands pointing up.
-Use one hand to gently push the fingers of the other towards you until you feel a stretch in your hand and wrist.
+Use one hand to gently pull the fingers of the other towards you until you feel a stretch in your hand and wrist.
 Do the same with the other hand.
-Drop one hand the other way so the fingers are facing down, and gently pull the curled wrist toward you, giving it and the hand a different stretch.
+Drop one hand the other way so the fingers are facing down, and gently put weight on the curled wrist, giving it and the hand a different stretch.
 Repeat with the other hand.

 Wrist swivel - this can be a gentle shake to further release any tension, or balled fists given a concerted swivel followed by a shake.